matthewfeickert-talks/talk-uc-berkeley-research-seminar-2024/talk.md

 .grid[
 .kol-1-2.large[
-- Allows writing fully differentiable programs that are efficient and accurate
+- Allows writing fully differentiable programs that are .bold[efficient and accurate]
 - Resulting system can be optimized end-to-end using efficient gradient-based optimization algorithms
    - Exploit advances in deep learning
 - Enables .italic[efficient] computation of gradients and Jacobians